roytang/blog/content/post/2007/12/ptq-kuala-lumpur-4.md

 Round 6: 0-2 loss

 Sigh, I'm not even getting prizes anymore.
 I tick "Drop" on the result slip, then change my mind and cross it out.
-I want to play the last round to at least get some practice&#8230;hopefully my play skill can improve just a bit.
+I want to play the last round to at least get some practice... hopefully my play skill can improve just a bit.

 Round 7: 0-2 loss.
 Bleah.
 I think my play was tight, but he just drew better cards.
 I remember he had an Epic Proportions that stopped my Lash Outs.

 A 3-4 finish, how terrible.
 Before this season I had actually envisioned myself as a decent limited player.
 Obviously, Lorwyn limited is hard, I need to do so much to improve my deck construction and technical play.

 Next: Morningtide Release Events?
-I won't be able to play in the prerelease since I'll be out of town&#8230;
+I won't be able to play in the prerelease since I'll be out of town...